Catalyzing New Ideas

 What Ignite requires:

-- Selected teams commit 25% of their time over three months to work on their Ignite project.
-This is particularly true for the project lead.
+- 25% of FTE time to work the project.
+This is particularly true for the Project Lead.
 Other team members may be more or less at any given time depending on their role.

 Whether launching awareness campaigns, developing internal processes, or implementing technology enhancements, most projects carried out within government are large and complex.
 Simple problem solving becomes difficult, and project implementation often ends up unnecessarily bigger and more complicated than originally conceived.